isomerpages/moe-westspringsec/_character-excellence/Co Curricular Activities/Infocomm Technology (Media Production).md

 * Involved in editing videos, pre-recording and doing live feed for events such as School Excellence Awards Ceremony and National Day Celebration, Teachers’ Day Celebration and Aesthetic Week Performances
 * Photography Exhibition featured during Aesthetic Week

+Click [here](https://youtu.be/3iAN21r2vo0) to find out more about the CCA.

-For more information, please email us at [westspringss@moe.edu.sg](http://westspringss.moe.edu.sg/).
+For more information, please email us at westspringss@moe.edu.sg